 Mercedes-Benz vehicles equipped with airmatic suspension have three to four Suspension Height Level Sensors.

 Input from these sensors is used by the airmatic suspension to automatically self-level the vehicle height based on the vehicle load.
-Mercedes level sensors determine the position of the airmatic strut which in turns determines the load of the vehicle.
+Mercedes level sensors determine the position of the airmatic strut, which determines the vehicle's load.
 Level sensors are also known as suspension ride height sensor.

-A level sensor should not be confused with axle damping valve unit.
+A level sensor should not be confused with the axle damping valve unit.

 In the following video, you will learn how to remove and replace the level sensor on Mercedes-Benz with Airmatic suspension.

 The work was performed on a W221 S-Class, but the procedure is the same for other models, including Mercedes-Benz E-Class, GL-CLass, ML-Glass, CLS-CLass, R-Class, and other models with airmatic.

 Many Mercedes-Benz owners experience a problem because the linkage of the level sensor breaks or the level sensor itself fails.

 When one sensor is faulty, the airmatic system will try to level the vehicle, leading to a too high or too low vehicle.

 There is a level sensor for each of the front two air struts.
 A third level sensor is often located above the rear axle (near the rear differential) attached to the rear sway bar.

 The third suspension level sensors measure the approximate position of the two back air struts.
 If this level sensor fails or the linkage breaks, the vehicle will drop on the back (both sides).